 THANK YOU FOR MAKING THE CONFERENCE A SUCCESS

 Thank you for making our 3rd Biennial Conference the best yet!
 If you joined us, we hope you found the sessions worthwhile and were able to make the most of sharing and networking opportunities.
-We value your participation—at the Conference, after, as we review the day, and when we begin planning for 2016.
-We hope you completed an evaluation and we invite you to continue to share your thoughts and ideas (firstname.lastname@example.org).
+We value your participation—especially now as we begin planning for 2016.
+Watch for a June 2016 date announcement soon!
+We invite you to share your thoughts and ideas (email@example.com).
 Selected presentations are now available.
 Thanks to our presenters, sponsors and donors and everyone that made the event possible.

 "Trail and greenway planners envision a greener, healthier, more connected future for Cuyahoga County," Steven Litt, cleveland.com: June 13, 2014; The Plain Dealer: June 16, 2014.

 "Two Summit County trail projects win awards from Greater Cleveland conference," Beacon Journal staff writer, The Akron Beacon Journal • Ohio.com: June 13, 2014.